Thefrt74/opnsense-barracuda-f800/docs/05-reseau.md

 !!
 If you want modify the interface

-Go on the serial console
+-Go on the serial console

-login
+-login

-and click on 1 to assign interface and change it
+-click on 1 to assign interface and change it

 ---